 What are your ideal clients’ pain points?

-I place a lot of value on this process as I’ve seen it really yield positive results for my own clients.
+I place a lot of value on this process as I’ve seen it yield positive results for my own clients.
 I’ve created an Ideal Client Profile worksheet which I use with my clients, and it’s also one of the resources I provide for subscribers to my Complete LinkedIn Mastery Course

 Using your ideal client profile to construct searches

-You can employ advanced search techniques such as Boolean Search to hone in your ideal client profile, and also to remove any individuals who are unlikely to be interested in your service or who do not suit your ideal client profile, saving you valuable time and resources!
+You can employ advanced search techniques such as Boolean Search to hone in your ideal client profile, and also remove any individuals who are unlikely to be interested in your service or who do not suit your ideal client profile, saving you valuable time and resources!

 Connecting with your ideal clients – the right people – can also help your LinkedIn SSI score, or Social Selling Index – as well as being a guide as to how well you are doing in terms of Social Selling, the better your SSI score, the higher your profile is likely to rank as you will better fulfil the criteria that LinkedIn looks for in its valued members.